Skip to content

 The MEng brings together undergraduate and Masters-level course content to develop a comprehensive knowledge of civil engineering principles, theory and practice.

-What are the similarities between these courses?
+What are the similarities between Civil Engineering courses?

 • Sandwich year - our BSc, BEng and MEng courses offer a placement year option